tokyolatter00/JSON-Parser/README.md

 	JsonDeleteExpr(expr);
 	free(str);
 }

+The above code prints out the contents of the file `examples/example.json`.
+This is a JSON file which has randomised data, with a size of almost 4MB to show this JSON parser is able to read in very large amounts of JSON data.
 ```

 The examples above all exit with 0 memory leaks as the correct functions were used to delete objects that were allocated.
 For more examples you can take a look at `examples/example-1.c`, this C file contains some functions which contain examples of different ways to use and interact with this library